hozgolu12/SocialCross/README.md

 ## Content Adaptation
 **Content is adapted for each platform using custom logic:**

---Twitter: Trims to 280 characters, adds hashtags, shortens links.
+- **Twitter**: Trims to 280 characters, adds hashtags, shortens links.
---Telegram: Adds emojis, supports images/videos, and hashtags.
+- **Telegram**: Adds emojis, supports images/videos, and hashtags.
---Reddit: Formats content in Markdown, includes links and images.
+- **Reddit**: Formats content in Markdown, includes links and images.

 ## Installation